heristop/heristop.github.io/_posts/2014-02-09-extjs-with-symfony-part2.md

 AjaxProxy cannot be used to retrieve data from other domains, because cross-domain ajax requests are prohibited by the browser.
 JsonP proxy allows this cross domain.
 It formats the url, adding the callback parameter automatically.
 Ergo, it looks like you loaded it through a normal AjaxProxy.
-Here's an example of set up:
+Here is an example of set up:

 {% highlight json %}
 ...